Glossophobia is surprisingly common and debilitating.

 Most folks with phobias, including glossophobes, generally realize that their fears are unfounded or excessive, but they’re unable to overcome them – because the ‘rules’ which govern their response are at an unconscious level.

 The presence of actual physical symptoms of performance phobia makes it even more difficult.
 Given how unpleasant that can be, it’s hardly surprising that most people with glossophobia simply learn to avoid the public appearance situations that frighten them.

 But avoidance is not the best way to cope with any phobia.
 Besides the limitations on your life, having an untreated anxiety disorder may leave you more vulnerable to psychological disorders like depression or alcohol abuse.
 A phobia can also strain your relationships with friends, relatives, and coworkers.

-Mercifully performance anxiety can now be overcome quickly and easily if you choose the right approach.
+Mercifully performance phobia can now be overcome quickly and easily if you choose the right approach.

-Read on to understand how the fear actually works inside your mind and nervous system, and how Performance Anxiety can be overcome
+Read on to understand how the fear actually works inside your mind and nervous system, and how Performance Phobia can be overcome

 About the Fear

 The actual feelings of Performance Phobia are extremely common.
 Far more so than you might think: while the exact ‘trigger’ for everyone’s fear is different, over 13% of all adults experience the symptoms regularly, rising to over 60% under specific circumstances.